 His poems have received the 2018 Ireland Chair of Poetry Travel Award, the 2017 Ploughshares Emerging Writer Award (selected by Natalie Diaz), the 2016 Tupelo Quarterly Poetry Prize (selected by former U.S. Poet Laureate Tracy K. Smith), an ACEs award from the Arts Council of Northern Ireland, and funding from the Bread Loaf Writers’ Conference, Community of Writers, and the University of Virginia.

-He is at work on a poetry collection about a peripatetic childhood and American fundamentalism.
+He is at work on a poetry collection about American fundamentalism.